SKY-ALIN/regta-period/README.md

 ### Time Offset

-Time offset is stating the exact time e.g. at 9pm, at 12am, at 16:30, etc.
+Time offset is stating the exact time e.g. at 9 pm, at 12 am, at 16:30, etc.
-It works as a shift of the starting point in exact time and time zone:
+It works as a shift of the starting point in the exact time and time zone:

 $$\ t_{unix} + \Delta t_{time} + \Delta t_{tz} $$

-Note that it's not possible to combine exact time and short regular intervals such as hours, minutes and seconds.
+Note that it's not possible to combine exact time and short regular intervals such as hours, minutes, and seconds.

 ### Time Windows

 Time window is a static time frame in which the result should be included e.g. every Monday, every June, etc.
-A window may be from $t_{min}$ to $t_{max}$, then function result must be included in interval:
+A window may be from $t_{min}$ to $t_{max}$, then function result must be included in this interval:

 $$ t + f(t) \in [t_{min}, t_{max}] $$